 Scroll & middle-click with the TrackPoint

-On ThinkPads running Windows, the middle mouse button below the TrackPoint can be used as a scroll modifier for the trackpoint or a middle-click/MOUSE3 button, but not both at the same time.
-This page covers ways to resolve this.
+On ThinkPads running Windows (and a steadily decreasing number of competitors), the middle mouse button below the TrackPoint can be used as a scroll modifier for the trackpoint or a middle-click/MOUSE3 button, but not both at the same time.
+Here’s some ways to make it work with both.

 #TPMiddle

-TPMiddle.exe is a brilliant program by Gerhard Wiesinger that allows both functions at once by detecting whether or not the mouse is moved between press and release.
+TPMiddle.exe was a brilliant program by Gerhard Wiesinger that allows both functions at once by detecting whether or not the mouse is moved between press and release.

 This tool has some issues on newer devices.
-Suggested replacements include W10Wheel.NET.
+Please consider the other options on this page.

 #Downloads